tillitis/tkey-ssh-agent/README.md

 This is a message signer, for root of trust and SSH authentication using ed25519.
-There are two host programs which can communicate with the app. `tk-sign` just performs a complete test signing.
+There are two host programs which can communicate with the app. `tkey-sign` just performs a complete test signing.
-`tk-ssh-agent` is an ssh-agent that allow using the signer for SSH remote access.
+`tkey-ssh-agent` is an ssh-agent that allow using the signer for SSH remote access.

-### Using runsign.sh, runapp, and tk-sign
+### Using runsign.sh, tkey-runapp, and tkey-sign

 If you're running on hardware, the LED on the USB stick is expected to be flashing white, indicating that firmware is ready to receive an app to run.

-There's a script called `runsign.sh` which runs `runapp` to load and start the signerapp.
-It then runs `tk-sign` which asks the app to sign a message and verifies it.
+There's a script called `runsign.sh` which runs `tkey-runapp` to load and start the signerapp.
+It then runs `tkey-sign` which asks the app to sign a message and verifies it.
 You can use it like this:

 ```
 ./runsign.sh file-with-message